cbib/tflex/README.md

-# Snakemake pipeline for customized raw RNA-seq data pretreatment in cbib bb8 cluster
+# tflex : a Snakemake pipeline for customized raw RNA-seq data pretreatment in cbib bb8 cluster

 ## Overview